marykasp/hangman-elixir/notes.md

 (dictionary also has an application layer in runtime which sets up a supervisor to manage child processes - if one crashes will be restarted)
 - the state is stored on the servers

+## Project Structure
-`my_project.ex` defines the API (no implementation just `defdelegate` to the server) The files in the `impl` subdirectory implement the application logic.
-They are simple, linear code The files under `runtime` implement all the functionality that makes the code actually run.
+`my_project.ex` defines the API (no implementation just `defdelegate` to the server) **Code Logic** : The files in the `impl` subdirectory implement the application logic.
+They are simple, linear code **Runtime Logic**: The files under `runtime` implement all the functionality that makes the code actually run.
   - `application.ex` file is the interface to the Elixir runtime, telling it when to start
   - `server.ex` file implements the `GenServer` layer on top of the code in `impl`